General (scope, time limits)

 [6] Article 74/5(1)(2) Aliens Act.

-[7] The Immigration Office, in the context of its right to reply to the AIDA report, remarked that in the context of asylum applications at the border every case is treated and any detention decision taken, on an individual basis.
+[7] The Immigration Office, in the context of its right of reply to the 2024 AIDA report, noted that in the context of asylum applications at the border every case is treated, and any detention decision taken, on an individual basis.
 Civil society organisations, however, observe that by far every person applying for asylum at the border is detained, and this based on a decision that contains a mostly standardised motivation.
-This issue has been confirmed by the Committee Against Torture (CAT) in its Concluding observations on the fourth periodic report of Belgium, 25 August 2021, available in English at https://tinyurl.com/bdd43ky8, §29.
-See also Belgian Refugee Council Nansen: Vulnerabilities in detention : motivation of detention titles, November 2020, available in French at https://tinyurl.com/37fvm5up.
+This issue has been confirmed by the Committee Against Torture (CAT) in its Concluding observations on the fourth periodic report of Belgium, 25 August 2021, available in English and other languages here, §29.
+See also Belgian Refugee Council Nansen: Vulnerabilities in detention: motivation of detention titles, November 2020, available in French here.

 [8] Article 74/9 Aliens Act.